-The standard document strings configured by the language option described above can be overridden by user-defined strings in the SectionTitles and AdmonitionTitles sections of the configuration file.
+The standard document strings configured by the language option described above can be overridden by user-defined strings in the STRINGS section of the configuration file.
 For example, the default title for the table of contents section (Table of Contents) is replaced with Contents.
 The configuration also sets custom titles for the caution and warning admonitions.

 The others sections in the configuration file are the VARIABLES section, followed by document part and page template sections.
 Similar to style sheets, the variables can be referenced in the template configuration sections.
-Here, the paper_size variable is set, which is being referenced by by all page templates in Article (although indirectly through the page base page template).
+Here, the paper_size variable is set, which is being referenced by by all page templates in Article indirectly through the page base page template.

 For document part templates, page_number_format determines how page numbers are formatted.
-When a document part uses the same page number format as the preceding part, the numbering is continued.
+To prevent restarting the page numbering for a document part, set this to continue to use the same page numbering format at the preceding document part and continue with the next number.